Powered By

 Light Therapy Pros and Cons

 The Mayo Clinic has an excellent article on the use of light therapy for treatment of Seasonal Affective Disorder, depression, obsessive compulsive disorder and some sleep disorders.
 The article includes the benefits and side-effects of using light boxes as well as instructions on using a light box.
+Please note that this post includes affiliate links to products we like.
+Purchasing these products will not cost you any more but we may earn a commission from your purchase.

 The Mayo Clinic makes the point that the effectiveness of using light boxes vary, from being as good or better than medications for some people, while others get little or no benefit.
 This is possibly due to the large range of light boxes available and the different theories on the appropriate spectrum of light to use and the duration of treatment.